 Execution requires behavioural change, which is one of the hardest things to generate.
 The greatest enemy of change is the day-to-day activities just to keep things running.
 The urgent but not important.
 Delivery involves translating planning and thinking to execution and involves two levels – ‘what’ has to be achieved and ‘how’ to achieve the … Read more

 How does your project contribute to delivering the strategic outcomes, the desired results?
 In this short video I explain how to align your project to desired outcomes using a LogFrame or Logical Framework Analysis.
 In your experience: How often are projects properly aligned with desired outcomes? – post your comments

 Need to solve a problem?
 Want to take advantage of a new opportunity?
 Start by building a business case.
 What is a business case?
 You may feel pressure to propose a quick solution in order to seize an opportunity or to solve a problem.
 But recommending an action without considering a range of alternatives is … Read more

-In previous articles the steps in addressing transport challenges were outlined: Role of strategy in solving everyday transport challenges A systematic approach to analysing complex transport challenges How to select a solution to solve transport challenges The next step is getting a decision on resourcing – a systematic approach to evaluating transport proposals and presenting … Read more
+In previous articles, I outlined the steps in addressing transport challenges: Role of strategy in solving everyday transport challenges A systematic approach to analysing complex transport challenges How to select a solution to solve transport challenges The next step is getting a decision on resourcing – a systematic approach to evaluating transport proposals and presenting … Read more

-Selecting the most appropriate intervention or option to address a transport challenge is the next step after determining the strategy and desired outcomes and analysing the challenges.
-Usually there is more than one way to address any transport challenge.
-Different options have different contributions, key stakeholders, resourcing and risk profiles.
-A package of interventions may … Read more
+Selecting the most appropriate intervention or option to address a transport challenge is the next step after defining the problem, determining the strategy and desired outcomes and analysing the challenges.
+Usually, there is more than one way to address any transport challenge.
+Different options have unique contributions, key stakeholders, resourcing and risk profiles.
+A package … Read more